beno/ramlrenderer/README.md

 The plan is to grow this into a fully compliant RAML 1.0 parser.
 Next steps:

 - merge includes (done)
-- merge types, resourceTypes, traits into resources
+- merge resourceTypes & traits into resources (done)
+- merge data types
 - handle <\<variables>> in resourceTypes, traits, etc
 - handle the various specification styles (responses/request) RAML allows